The "Enslavers"

 Mark Levin: "So, basically, the Controller General, the United States, in January and February, when he issued--he's a liar, too.
 He's a crook."

-Teresa Ghilauducci: "You mean David Walker?"
+Teresa Ghilarducci: "You mean David Walker?"

 Mark Levin: "Yes.
 We can't trust him either."